-We intend to initiate a Phase 3 clinical trial of BT-11 in UC in the first half of 2021 upon completion of the ongoing Phase 2 trial and review of clinical data and subject to FDA feedback.
-The Phase 3 trial is expected to be a randomized, placebo-controlled, double-blind, parallel-group multicenter clinical trial.
-The purpose of this trial will be to evaluate the efficacy and safety of oral BT-11 in the induction and maintenance of remission in patients with mild to moderate UC.
+We intend to initiate an integrated Phase 3 clinical program of BT-11 in patients with mild to moderate UC in the first half of 2021, subject to review of the complete Phase 2 data and subject to FDA feedback.
+The Phase 3 program is expected to be two independent induction trials feeding into a single maintenance trial.
+All aspects of these trials will be randomized, placebo-controlled, double-blind, parallel-group multicenter designs.
+The purpose of these trials will be to evaluate the efficacy and safety of oral BT-11 in the induction and maintenance of remission in patients with mild to moderate UC.
 The trial will use a co-primary endpoint of clinical remission, as defined by a Mayo stool frequency subscore of 0, Mayo rectal bleeding subscore of 0 and a Mayo endoscopy subscore of 0 or 1, at week 12 and week 52.
 Secondary endpoints will be included to assess mucosal healing by endoscopic and histologic evaluation, improvement in the endoscopic appearance of the mucosa, maintenance of corticosteroid-free remission, clinical response, fecal calprotectin and changes in individual Mayo subscores.

-An estimated total of 375 to 450 patients with mild to moderate UC (total Mayo Score 4-10; Mayo endoscopic subscore [MES] 2) will be randomized in a 1:1:1 ratio to receive BT-11 low-dose (500 mg), BT-11 high-dose (1,000 mg) or placebo.
-Each of the treatment arms will comprise 125 to 150 patients.
-The final number of patients may be adjusted based on the effect size observed in our Phase 2 clinical trial.
+An estimated total of 632 patients with mild to moderate UC (total Mayo Score 4-10; Mayo endoscopic subscore MES 3 2) will be randomized in a 1:1 ratio to receive BT-11 low-dose (500 mg) or placebo into the first induction trial.
+The second induction trial will include 720 patients (randomized 1:1) with matching treatment groups and inclusion and exclusion criteria.
+The protocol for the second trial will hold the analysis of the maintenance endpoints.
+The final number of patients may be adjusted based on the final data package from our Phase 2 clinical trial.
 The randomization will be stratified by prior exposure to biologic therapy for UC and corticosteroid use at baseline.
 The trial will consist of a 28-day screening period, a 12-week induction period, a 40-week maintenance period and a 2-week post-treatment safety follow-up period.
 A mandatory steroid taper will commence at week 12.

 The trial will consist of endoscopies at baseline, week 12 (end of induction) and week 52 (end of maintenance).
 Endoscopic scoring will be conducted centrally.
-During each endoscopy, biopsies will be collected for histology, PK, target engagement in addition to other mechanistic and translational evaluations.
-Blood and stool samples will be collected throughout the study (baseline, weeks 2, 6, 12, 18, 24 and 30) to assess biomarkers, including fecal calprotectin.
+During each endoscopy, biopsies will be collected for histology, PK and target engagement in addition to other mechanistic and translational evaluations.
+Blood and stool samples will be collected throughout the study (baseline, weeks two, six, 12, 18, 24 and 30) to assess biomarkers, including fecal calprotectin.
 Rectal bleeding and stool frequency subscores will be recorded by patient diary.